osmandapp/web/main/docs/user/navigation/voice-navigation.md

 <InfoIncompleteArticle/>

+## Overview

+When you have created a route and started navigating, you can receive voice prompts and silent notifications in the background.
+These features are important for reducing battery consumption as well as navigating safely and comfortably on a route.

-## Voice navigation
+## Voice prompts

 <!-- Receive voice prompts while navigating: turn-by-turn instructions, alerts, and additional information.  -->

-Voice navigation helps you drive your vehicle in the right direction without distracting you from the road.
+Voice prompts help you drive your vehicle in the right direction without distracting you from the road.
 It is also convenient for walking or hiking.

 - Listen to voice prompts while navigating.
 - You can listen to the voice prompts while the device screen is *On* or *Off*.